The Role of Oxygen Sensors in Your Engine's Health

 How to Diagnose a Faulty Oxygen Sensor

 Multiple symptoms indicate oxygen sensor problems.
 Poor fuel economy is the most common.
 Rough idle is another.
 Hesitation during acceleration.
 Check engine light.
 A code reader shows oxygen sensor codes (P0130 to P0167).
 But a code doesn't confirm the sensor is faulty.
 A professional diagnostic measures sensor voltage and response time.
 This confirms whether the sensor is actually failing.
 Sometimes the problem is something else triggering a sensor code.
+You can also compare approaches in What is a Diagnostic Fee and Why Does it Cost $150?.

 How do I know if my oxygen sensor is failing?